 Staffordshire Hoard at Birmingham Museum and Art Gallery

-A new gallery uncovering the fascinating story of the Staffordshire Hoard is now open at Birmingham Museum & Art Gallery.
+A gallery uncovering the fascinating story of the Staffordshire Hoard is open at Birmingham Museum & Art Gallery.

 Younger visitors can get to grips with microscopes and see some of the unusual tools that a conservator uses while working with these precious objects.
 In addition, visitors can peek into Anglo-Saxon England in the ‘Mead Hall’ showing how a 7th-century Lord and his warriors once lived.
 Through traditional games, dressing up and story telling, young visitors will get a true feel of what it was like to live in this war-like time.